Drake's New Album Scorpion Features Michael Jackson, Jay-Z and More

 The wait is finally over Team Drizzy!

-After much anticipation, Drake's double-sided album is becoming available Friday morning just after midnight.
+After much anticipation, Drake's double-sided album became available late Thursday night on Apple Music.

 Just hours before the release, the rapper revealed the track list that includes many surprise collaborations including the one and only Michael Jackson.